stanlystark/table-to-excel/README.md

 ## 1.0.0

-[Migration Guide](https://github.com/linways/table-to-excel/wiki/Migration-guide-for-V0.2.1-to-V1.0.0) for migrating from V0.2.1 to V1.0.0
+[Migration Guide](https://github.com/stanlystark/table-to-excel/wiki/Migration-guide-for-V0.2.1-to-V1.0.0) for migrating from V0.2.1 to V1.0.0

-- Changed the backend to Exce[exceljs/exceljs](https://github.com/exceljs/exceljs)lJS
+- Changed the backend to ExcellJS [exceljs/exceljs](https://github.com/exceljs/exceljs)
 - Added border color
 - Option to set style and color for all borders
 - Exclude row